asimjalis/quicknotes/cloud-formation-demo.md

 Except there is no risk of conflicts.

-Lets save the names in environment variables.
+Let's save the names in environment variables.

 ```bash
 # Get message producer function name from stack outputs.